mramshaw/GCP-Slackbot/README.md

 ## Wit

 We will create and train a natural-language processing (NLP) client with __Wit.ai__.
-This will create a Wit token.

-As noted above, it will be necessary to sign in with a __GitHub__ account.
+In order to do this, it will be necessary to sign in with a __GitHub__ account.

+Once our client has been trained, we will need to create a Wit token.

 #### Time